-Fig.5.
-Three-dimensional PCA visualization illustrating the comparative sustainability profile of countries in the natural stone and ceramic tile industries.

-Figure 5 illustrates the position of each country across three principal components derived from PCA analysis.
-PC1 represents the economic-energy axis (a composite of final production cost and energy consumption), PC2 reflects the environmental impact (including CO₂ emissions, water usage, and non-recyclable waste), and PC3 captures residual structural features such as industrial diversity, material variation, or technological capacity.
-China and Iran are located at the top end of PC1 and PC3, indicating energy-intensive operations, low production costs, but environmentally vulnerable industrial structures.
-Conversely, Germany and the United States are clearly separated at the lower ends of PC1 and PC2, representing high efficiency and strong sustainability performance.
-Spain, Italy, and Brazil are positioned in the mid-range cluster, reflecting moderate performance with some variance along PC3, likely related to technology adoption or export orientation.

 To assess the sensitivity of country performance to potential changes in key environmental indicators, a multivariate linear regression model was applied.
 The objective was to predict the effect of a simultaneous 10% increase in final energy consumption and CO₂ emissions on a country’s position along the economic-energy axis (PCA Component 1).
 The independent variables in the model were standardized values of energy use and emissions, and the dependent variable was PC1, interpreted as a composite indicator of economic and energy efficiency.
 Model results indicate that countries like China and Iran are highly sensitive to changes in these two variables.
 A 10% rise in both CO₂ emissions and energy consumption would significantly elevate their position on PC1, signaling greater structural and environmental stress.
 In contrast, developed nations such as Germany and the United States maintained relatively stable positions even under simulated stress conditions highlighting their structural resilience and industrial efficiency.
-Table 10 presents a summary of the regression model's results, including predicted PC1 values under stress conditions and a structural risk ranking generated through the AI-based model output.
+Table 11 presents a summary of the regression model's results, including predicted PC1 values under stress conditions and a structural risk ranking generated through the AI-based model output.